gabstopper/ansible-stonesoft/docs/modules/firewall_rule_module.rst

     <td>none</td>
     <td></td>
 	<td>
         <p>Source elements to add to the rule.
 Elements need to specify the type of element to add.
-If source is not provided, the rule source cell will be set to none and the rule will be disabled.</p>
+If source is not provided, the rule source cell will be set to none and the rule will effectively be disabled.</p>
 	</td>
 	</tr>
     </td>